NOAA-GSL/EAGLE/src/README.md

 3. Run `make data`.

 This stages data required for training and inference.
-The `data` target delegates to targets `grids-and-meshes`, `zarr-gfs`, and `zarr-hrrr`, which can also be run individually (e.g. `make grids-and-meshes`), but `grids-and-meshes`, which runs locally, must complete first.
-The `zarr-gfs` and `zarr-hrrr` targets submit batch jobs to complete their work: Do proceed until the batch jobs complete successfully.
+The `data` target delegates to targets `grids-and-meshes`, `zarr-gfs`, and `zarr-hrrr`, which can also be run individually (e.g. `make grids-and-meshes`), but note that `grids-and-meshes`, which runs locally, must be run first.
+The `zarr-gfs` and `zarr-hrrr` targets can be run in quick succession, as they submit batch jobs: Do not proceed until their batch jobs complete successfully.

 4. Run `make training`.

 This trains a model using data staged by the previous step.
-It submits a batch job: Do not proceed until it completes successfully.
+It submits a batch job: Do not proceed until the batch job completes successfully.

 5. Run `make inference`.

 This performs inference, producing a forecast.
-It submits a batch job: Do not proceed until it completes successfully.
+It submits a batch job: Do not proceed until the batch job completes successfully.

 6. Run `make prewxvx-global` followed by `make prewxvx-lam`.

 These prepare forecast output from the previous step for verification by `wxvx`.
-They run locally, so proceed when the commands return.
+They run locally, it is safe to proceed when the commands return.

 7. Run `make` with any of the targets `vx-grid-global`, `vx-grid-lam`, `vx-obs-global`, `vs-obs-lam`.

-These perform verification, either of the `global` or `lam` forecasts, and against gridded analyses (`grid`) or prepbufr observations (`obs`) as truth.
-Each submits a batch job that runs independently, so the four `make` command can be run in quick succession to get all the batch jobs running concurrently.
-When batch jobs complete, MET `.stat` files and `.png` plot files can be found under the `stats/` and `plots/` subdirectories of `run/vx/grid2{grid,obs}/{global,lam}/run/`, respectively.
+These perform verification, either of the `global` or `lam` forecasts, and against gridded analyses (`*-grid-*`) or prepbufr observations (`*-obs-*`) as truth.
+Each submits a batch job, so the four `make` command can be run in quick succession to get all the batch jobs running in parallel.
+When each batch job completes, MET `.stat` files and `.png` plot files can be found under the `stats/` and `plots/` subdirectories of `run/vx/grid2{grid,obs}/{global,lam}/run/`.

 ### Notes

-- For each `make` target that invokes an EAGLE driver, the following files will be created in the appropriate subdirectory of `run/`:
+- For each `make` target that invokes an EAGLE driver, the following files will be created in the appropriate run directory:
     - `runscript.<target>`: The script to run the core component of the pipeline step.
-Runscripts that submit batch jobs will contain batch-system directives.
-These scripts are self-contained and can also be manually executed (or passed to e.g. `sbatch` for batch-system execution) to force re-execution, potentially after manual edits for debugging or experimentation purposes.
+A runscripts that submits a batch job will contain batch-system directives.
+These scripts are self-contained and can also be manually executed (or passed to e.g. `sbatch` if they contain batch directives) to force re-execution, potentially after manual edits for debugging or experimentation purposes.
     - `runscript.<target>.out`: The captured `stdout` and `stderr` of the batch job.
-    - `runscript.<target>.submit`: A file containing the job ID of the submitted batch job, if such exists.
+    - `runscript.<target>.submit`: A file containing the job ID of the submitted batch job, if applicable.
-    - `runscript.<target>.done`: Created if the core component exits with success status 0.
+    - `runscript.<target>.done`: Created if the core component completes successfully (i.e. exits with status code 0).
-- Many `make` targets call EAGLE drivers, which are idempotent and, as such, will not take further action if run again unless the output they previously produced is removed.
-In general, removing `.done` (and, when present, `.submit`) files in subdirectories of `run/` should suffice to reset drivers to allow them to run again, potentially overwriting their previous output.
-Removing or renaming the appropriate subdirectory of `run/` should do the same, and will preserve old output, e.g. for comparison.
+- EAGLE drivers are idempotent and, as such, will not take further action if run again unless the output they previously created is removed.
+In general, removing `.done` (and, when present, `.submit`) files in the appropriate run directory should suffice to reset a driver to allow it to run again, potentially overwriting its previous output.
+Removing or renaming the enite run directory also works.

 ## Runtime Environment